walquis/bathroom-reno/thebook/src/demolition.md

 # Demolition

-While Grace was out of town...
+While Grace was out of town, I took the plunge...

 ![](images/IMG_3844.jpg "Jan 9")